jychen1111/jychen1111.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second-year master's student at Shanghai Jiao Tong University School of Media and Communication (SMC, SJTU), advised by [Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/).
 I’m also a [Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/) member.
 Tanya is my English name from my favorite Singaporean singer.
+You can find my CV [here](../assets/CV_JunyiChen 2025.5.19).

 I mainly focus on **human-machine communication** and I am interested in **socio-political and technological factors in health, scientific and risk issues**.
 I would love to chat and collaborate if you are interested in any aspect of me.
 Please email me at - jy.chen@sjtu.edu.cn.